achen27/-MKS22X-FinalProject/README.md

 # MKS22X-FinalProject
 By: Amanda Chen and Kevin Chen
 ***
-## Project Description
+## Project Descriptions

-Candy Crush
+### Candy Crush
 🍬🍬🍬🍬🍬🍬🍬🍬🍬🍬🍬🍬🍬🍬

+Our project is very similar to Candy Crush.
+We designed the game without looking at any of the existing match three code that already exist online, so our project may look strange compared to other match three projects.
+Our project consist of a board, colored candy, point values, and buttons for shuffle and reset.
+We also have a special candy that either pops the column, row, or 3x3.
+The goal is to get a set amount of points within a certain amount of moves.

 ## Directions
        1. Go to project folder.
        2. Open the game in processing
        3. Download the sound library in processing.
 Go to Sketch -> Import Library -> type in sound -> Download
        4. Press Play!
-       5. Click 2 candies to swap them.
+       5. Click 2 candies to swap and match them.
        6. If you can't find any moves press shuffle to suffle the board.
        7. Press Reset if you lose.
        8. Have FUN! 🥴